-Kamharida looked at her kids on the rear mirror and said nothing.
-She knew they were teasing him and tried very hard to stifle her laughter.She watched as Jamal turned to look at Ozaram who was now making funny faces.
+Kamharida looked at her kids in the rear mirror and said nothing.
+She knew they were teasing him and tried very hard to stifle her laughter.
+Instead, she watched as Jamal turned to look at Ozaram, who was now making funny faces.

 “Mom, tell Ozaram to stop making funny faces at me!”

 “You are so rude.
-What happened to manners and why is your voice so loud?”
+What happened to manners, and why is your voice so loud?”
 Ozaram asked.

-“Alright Ozaram, stop bothering your brother, will you?”
+“Alright, Ozaram, stop bothering your brother, will you?”

 “I am just teasing him.
-Besides I am bored.”
+Besides, I am bored.”

-“Very soon my dearest.”
+“Very soon, my dearest.”
 She assured and kept her eyes on the road.

 “Did you just call me a brat?”
 Deziri questioned angrily.
 Ozaram said nothing.

-“I want you all to listen to me,” Harida said, restoring order.
-“I know this is new to you all and I hope that with time you will learn to accept and deal with the change.”
-She paused to stare at them, “Deziri, you and Ozaram will share the room to my right while Jamal will stay in the room adjacent mine.
-I don’t want you making a fuss about it.
+“There is no way I’m sharing a room with Ozaram!”
+Deziri interjected “I don’t want to share a room with you either!”
+Ozaram replied.
+“Look, I know this isn’t something you want, but this is where we are now.
+The both of you will share a room, and Jamal will stay in the adjacent room to mine.”
+When they started protesting, Harida continued, “I don’t want you making a fuss about it.
 I will make us dinner soon.
-Meanwhile, I already ordered pizza and ice cream and it will be here in about five minutes.
-I want you all to unpack your things gently and carefully and join me in thirty minutes at the dining.”
+Meanwhile, I already ordered pizza and ice cream, which will be here in about five minutes.
+So I want you all to carefully unpack your things and join me in thirty minutes at the dining.”

-“I am not sharing a room with Zara.”
-Deziri stated.
+“I am not sharing a room with Zara,” Deziri stated.

 “You can share mine,” Jamal said.

 “That is even worse.
 Mom, I want my own room.
-I promise to ace all my grades, I promise to do my house chores on time.
+I promise to ace all my grades, and I promise to do my house chores on time.
 Please don’t let me share a room with Zara.”
 She pleaded desperately.

-“Mom please don’t listen to Zara.”
+“Mom, please don’t listen to Zara.”
 Deziri eyed her

 “We can make a connection without staying in the same room.
-Mom please!”
+Mom, please!”

-“Fine, on one condition though.”
+“Fine, on one condition, though.”

-“I will let you know of it soon.
-For now, you can choose any of the empty rooms and make it yours.”
+“You will do your chores, ace your grades and cause no trouble just as you said, and I will let you know the other conditions soon.
+But, for now, you can choose any of the empty rooms and make it yours.”

 “Gotcha!” he exclaimed.

-“I didn’t mean to get you all worked up, I just wanted to-”
+“I didn’t mean to get you all worked up.
+I just wanted to…”

 As she released them, Ozaram and Deziri tapped the back of his head.
-“At least, I got to scare the life out of you.”
+“At least I got to scare the life out of you.”
 They chased after him.